techidaily/site-win11-tips/source/_posts/top-6-strategies-for-enhancing-vm-efficiency-in-windows.md

  In easy words, hardware virtualization is a Windows technology that helps your computer generate a clone of your operating system.
 This technology enables your computer's CPU to distribute your system resources to run multiple virtual machines more efficiently.
 So, if your computer supports hardware virtualization, enabling it can significantly improve your virtual machine's performance.

- Not all computers support hardware virtualization, so it is recommended to[check your computer's specifications](https://www.makeuseof.com/windows-11-check-system-information/) before attempting to enable it.
+ Not all computers support hardware virtualization, so it is recommended to [check your computer's specifications](https://www.makeuseof.com/windows-11-check-system-information/) before attempting to enable it.

- We suggest you learn[how to enter the BIOS](https://www.makeuseof.com/tag/enter-bios-computer/) first to get started with the steps.
+ We suggest you learn [how to enter the BIOS](https://www.makeuseof.com/tag/enter-bios-computer/) first to get started with the steps.
 BIOS is an advanced utility that ships with every computer.
 Unfortunately, it looks different in appearance on other computers.
 So, the steps for configuring hardware virtualization may vary slightly.

  Here’s an easy way to enter the BIOS setup via the Windows settings: